joaobispo2077/data-structures-algorithms/big-o/big-o.md

 In geral, you have the situations below:
 - O(1) - Fixed cost.
+- O(log n) - Divide and conquer, process half of the list in each iteration.
 - O(n) - Loop statement with a fixed number of iterations.
+- O(n log n) - Divide and conquer,break problem in small problems and solve them independently.
-- O(n^2) - Loop statement with a fixed number of iterations and nested loops.
+- O(n^2) - Loop statement with a fixed number of iterations and nested loops (2).
+- O(n^3) - Loop statement with a fixed number of iterations and nested loops (3).
+- O(n^4) - Loop statement with a fixed number of iterations and nested loops (4).
 - O(n!) - Loop statement with a fixed number of iterations and nested loops.
-- O(log n) - Divide and conquer.